-Synopsis: Winners is a a rotational game which can be a good warm-up and/or a way to get a large number of players playing for assessment and other purposes.
+Synopsis: Winners is a wave or rotational game that has a high tempo and provides players with lots of good quality touches.
+It can be a good warm-up and/or a way to get a large number of players playing for assessment and other purposes, among other things.

 Age/Skill Level: This game is suitable for all levels.